 Walking Stick – do not trek without one.

-There is always the discussions about easy groups and harder gorilla groups to trek in Uganda and Rwanda.
-There are what might be called an easier trek, a shorter trek, less strenuous Trek and you spend your one hour with a Gorilla Family.
+There are always discussions about natural groups and harder gorilla groups to trek in Uganda and Rwanda.
+There are what might be called a more comfortable trek, a shorter trek, less strenuous Trek, and you spend one hour with a Gorilla Family.
 We do our all to Make sure that you are matched just right.

-When it comes to age, the oldest Clients we had, an American Couple 79 and 74 years old wanted to trek the toughest Gorilla Group to trek in Bwindi Impenetrable Forest.
+When it comes to age, the oldest Clients we had, an American Couple 79 and 74 years old, wanted to trek the toughest Gorilla Group to trek in Bwindi Impenetrable Forest.
 They did it and loved it.
-We often have clients in their 70’s trek Gorillas and we make compensations for them to lighten the trek and it normally works out.
+We often have clients in their 70’s trek Gorillas, and we make compensations for them to lighten the trek, and it usually works out.

-In Washington State head for the Cascades and take a hike like Lake 22 Hike in the North Cascades near Granite Falls – elsewhere head to the closest hills and hike.
+In Washington State, head for the Cascades and take a hike like Lake 22 Hike in the North Cascades near Granite Falls – elsewhere head to the closest hills and walk.